-Has your teen just received their Leaving Cert results and ended up disappointed?
-Are they trying to decide what to do about their CAO offer?
-Sheila O’Malley gives parents some tips on this important decision time for Leaving Certs & CAO’s
+If your teen has just received their Leaving Cert results and ended up disappointed, this can be a difficult time.
+They may be trying to decide what to do about their CAO offer and their future.

-With the Leaving Certificate results and CAO offers the best question is ‘Are you happy with what you got?’
+With the Leaving Certificate results and CAO offers, the first question is ‘Are you happy with what you got?’
 A young person with 510 points may be devastated if Medical School dreams are dashed; for them they may as well have failed.
 Another young person with lower points may know that they did not do their best and will not get the CAO offer they want.

 Ensure you know the deadline to view an exam paper in case you need to pursue that.